kbolino/go-exec/README.md

 `Bounded` and `Pool` also provide `Try` which is like `Do` except that it doesn't block when the task can't be run immediately.

+## Testing

+There are unit tests with good coverage on all of the functions and methods, but they are timing sensitive.
+For accurate results, the tests should not be run on machines under heavy load.

 ## Acknowledgements

 The semaphore implementation backing `Bounded` is taken from